Code-Institute-Submissions/KrouTm-RockPaperScissorsLizardSpock_JuneResub/README.md

 <> index.html

-- In this one, it is possible to choose the number of bids, the third to test and make a joke because if I were this site for the public, I wouldn't have this option, as there is no space for three-digit numbers on the game's scoreboard.
 - All game design was inspired by mickey and his classic colors.

-NUMBER OF MACHINES
+NUMBER OF MACHES

-- There are only three options: "Two out of three", "Three out of five" and "To infinity... and beyond!", the first two are easy to understand, the first option who scores three points the first wins and the second is five, but the third is "infinite" the number of points, in JavaScript code the limit is 9999 haha, I left this option just for fun.
+- There are only three options: "Two out of three", "Three out of five" and "To infinity... and beyond!", the first two are easy to understand, the first option is three points on total and the second is five, but the third is "infinite" points, in JavaScript code the limit is 9999 haha, I left this option just for fun, if I were this site for the public, I wouldn't have this option available, as there is no space for three-digit numbers on the game's scoreboard.

 <> Game.html

 - I spent a lot of time on this part of the site, in particular, the layout is simple but with integration to be objective.
-- The site is available for screens smaller than 320px for larger screens like full HD.
+- The site is available for screens 320px until larger screens like full HD.

 HOUSE

-- Boot to return to home screen and hire home screen for home exit, operator can choose home screen and choose other option (number of moves).
+- Home to return to index page and hire home screen for home exit, operator can choose home screen and choose other option (number of moves).
 - Before it was only written "Home", but I decided to play the word for an icon (all icons in the game are from Font Awesome), the text of changing the word to an icon was because I wanted it to take up less space on the screen, leaving it like this the cleanest look.

 RESTART